Categories

 The Vampires (Les Vampires) (1915)

 The story follows an investigative reporter and his bumbling sidekick who are tracing down the criminal conspiracies of a gang known as the Vampires (sadly non-supernatural; just a cool name).
-The Vampires are led by various disposable criminal overlords; their real star is Irma Vep (played by Musidora), the dangerous and sexy anti-heroine with a signature outfit of black tights.
+The Vampires are led by various disposable criminal overlords.
+Their real star is Irma Vep (played by Musidora), the dangerous and sexy anti-heroine with a signature outfit of black tights.

 The story is driven by crackerjack set pieces built around phenomenal indoor sets: Secret compartments, trap doors, hidden peepholes, and other insidious physical spaces are used frequently and creatively.
 There are a few outdoor chase scenes, but the fun is typically centered around stealth and double-crosses.

 The plot itself is very twisty and expansive, with an ever-growing cast.
-New gangs enter the picture; familiar faces pop up unexpected.
+New gangs enter the picture; familiar faces pop up unexpectedly.
 By the third episode, I needed a crib sheet to keep up with the characters and their various relationships (Wikipedia has a thorough plot summary, and this one is very good too — I confess I had it open on my phone most of the time while watching).

 On screen, at least, it’s good to be bad.